 Technologically: Defence industries constantly work at the cutting edge of technology and push the boundaries of what is possible.
-They also integrate civilian technologies into complex systems and adapt them to defence specificities and develop technologies that can be applied to commercial products.
+They also adapt civilian technologies to defence specificities and develop technologies that can be applied to commercial products.

 For many years, European defence has suffered from severe underinvestment.
-Over the last decade, defence budgets in the EU have decreased by €2 billion/year to a historical low of 1.4% of GDP in 2015.
+Over the last decade, defence budgets in the EU decreased by €2 billion per year to a historical low of 1.39% of GDP in 2015.
 Since then, the trend has been reversed in some Member States, but combined defence spending in Europe has remained low (1.40% of GDP in 2016 and estimated at 1.43% of GDP in 2017).
 Lack of investment has had devastating effects also on defence research and development, which are crucial for the future capabilities of European armed forces and the long-term competitiveness of European industry.
-At the same time market fragmentation in Europe leads to costly duplication of capabilities and expenditures.
+At the same time, market fragmentation in Europe leads to costly duplication of capabilities and expenditures.

-However, there have been encouraging developments recently: in 2016, the High Representative presented the Global Strategy for Foreign and Security Policy and its Implementation Plan on Security and Defence.
+In this respect, there have been encouraging developments recently: in 2016, the High Representative presented the Global Strategy for Foreign and Security Policy and its Implementation Plan on Security and Defence.
 More recently, the European Commission adopted its Defence Action Plan, launched a Preparatory Action for Defence Research (PADR) and the European Defence Industrial Development Programme (EDIDP) and proposed a European Defence Fund (EDF) for the post-2020 period.
 In parallel, EU Member States revised the Capability Defence Planning (CDP) and launched the Permanent Structured Cooperation (PESCO) and the Coordinated Annual Review of Defence (CARD).
 Finally, the EU and NATO committed to strengthening their cooperation.
 Implemented properly, these initiatives can make a difference and contribute to a more secure Europe.

 Defence in ASD